tiny-dnn/tiny-dnn/examples/deconv/readme.md

 ./example_deconv_visual ~/Desktop/4.png ../data/
 ```
 ## Classification
-We replace a convolutional layer in [LeNet-5](http://yann.lecun.com/exdb/lenet/)-like architecture as a deconvolutional layer for MNIST digits recognition task and got an acceptable accuracy of over 98%, you can doing so to carry out the classification example:
+We replace a convolutional layer in [LeNet-5](http://yann.lecun.com/exdb/lenet/)-like architecture as a deconvolutional layer for MNIST digits recognition task and got an acceptable accuracy over 98%, you can doing so to carry out the classification example:
 ```
-./example_deconv_train ../data/
+./example_deconv_train ../data/ deLaNet
 ```